WordPress/wp-jquery-update-test/readme.txt

 = 2.0 =
 * Update for use in WordPress 5.6.
-* Remove testing of different versions of jQuery and jQuery UI.
+* Remove testing of different versions of jQuery UI.
 * Change the default for jQuery Migrate to "enabled".

 = 1.0.2 =